detohm/exp-001-knapsack/README.md

 The code demonstrates 4 approaches below (from the straightforward bruteforcing to mixing all the techniques together)

 * Bruteforce
 * Backtracking
 * Branch & Bound
 * Mix between Backtracking and Brack & Bound

-In summary, by altering only few lines of code, we can optimized the computational time to solve this problem...
+In summary, by altering only few lines of code, we can optimize the computational time to solve this problem...

 #### From 76 seconds to just only 1 second !!!